lexsightllc/audio-visual-3d/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Mozilla Public License 2.0.
 See [LICENSE](LICENSE) and [NOTICE](NOTICE) for details.